Khanqah-e-Moula

-The Khanqah-e-Moula, also known as Shah-e-Hamadan Masjid and Khanqah, is a Sunni mosque located in the Old City of Srinagar in Jammu and Kashmir, India.
-Situated on the right bank of the river Jhelum between the Fateh Kadal and Zaina Kadal bridges, it was built in 1395 CE, commissioned by Sultan Sikendar in memory of Mir Sayyid Ali Hamadani.
-It is held to be the first Khanqah—mosques associated with specific saints—in the Kashmir Valley.
+The Khanqah-e-Moula, also known as Shah-e-Hamadan Masjid and the Khanqah, is a Sunni mosque located in the Old City of Srinagar, in the Indian-administered union territory of Jammu and Kashmir.
+Situated on the right bank of the river Jhelum between the Fateh Kadal and Zaina Kadal bridges, it was built in 1395 CE, and was commissioned by Sultan Sikandar in memory of Mir Sayyid Ali Hamadani.
+It is held to be the first khanqah — mosques associated with specific saints — in the Kashmir Valley.
 It is one of the best examples of Kashmiri wooden architecture, and is decorated with papier mache.
 The mosque structure is a Monument of National Importance.

 History

-The mosque was commissioned by Sultan Sikandar Butshikan in 1395 CE in memory of the Islamic preacher Mir Sayyid Ali Hamadani.
-In recent centuries, some have claimed it was built on top of the ruins of a Hindu Kali temple, although such claims have been thoroughly investigated and refuted.
-The central figure involved in the widespread conversion to Islam in Kashmir.
+The mosque was commissioned by Sultan Sikandar Butshikan in 1395 CE in memory of the Islamic preacher Mir Sayyid Ali Hamadani, the central figure involved in the widespread conversion to Islam in Kashmir.
 Also known as Shah-e-Hamadan (the King of Hamadan), the preacher came to Kashmir from the city of Hamadan, Persia in the 14th century.
 He is credited for the spread of Islam in Kashmir.

-In 1480 AD, the shrine was destroyed in a fire.
+In 1480, the shrine was destroyed in a fire.
 The then-ruler, Sultan Hassan Shah, expanded its premises and rebuilt it.
-In 1731 CE, the Khanqah was again destroyed by fire and then rebuilt by Abdul Barkat Khan.

-2017 fire

-On 15 November 2017, a fire broke out in the shrine which damaged the spire of the building.
+In 1731 CE, the khanqah was again destroyed by fire and then rebuilt by Abdul Barkat Khan, the Mughal governor.
+On 15 November 2017, another fire broke out in the shrine which damaged the spire of the building.
 Fire tenders were brought on the scene and they managed to arrest the spread of the fire which prevented any further damage to the building.
-Restoration work was immediately started and on 30 March 2018, a refurbished crown was successfully installed on the spire of the shrine.
+Restoration work was immediately started, and on 30 March 2018, a refurbished crown was successfully installed on the spire of the shrine.

+In recent centuries, it has been claimed that this structure was built replacing a Hindu Kali temple based on word-of-mouth claims made in the 20th century.
+However, such claims have been thoroughly investigated and refuted via archeological and historical evidence.